flowup/api-client-generator/README.md

 `[sudo] npm install -g api-client-generator`

-This command will generate API client described in swagger.json file to ./output folder
+This command will generate API client described in the swagger.json file to the./output folder

 `api-client-generator -s ./path/to/swagger.json -o ./output`